Dear Noble Change Seeker,

 Measuring performance with precision displays concern, exacting attention, and a stewardship for future learning.
 At Chartlytics nothing matters more than helping learning achieve their potential.

 The next chart comes from a 2013 article posted on the economist.com showing India’s trade with Britain.
 Notice that the 2013 graph does the same thing as the 1884 graphic, telling a story of change across time (change that does not favor Britain).
 By the way, shame on the graph makers at the economist.com!
 Notice all the chart errors: no label on the horizontal axis, no vertical axis label and no vertical axis line!The chart also has an improper construction ratio of the vertical to the horizontal axis (vertical axis should appear 2/3 the size of the horizontal axis).
 But we digress!
-The point to embrace - linear graph usage hasn’t change since the 1800s.
+The point to embrace: linear graph usage hasn’t changed since the 1800s.

 Our government (US) uses nonstandard linear graphs (NSLG) to make important decisions.
 Teachers all across the country use NSLGs to understand the change of students (and make high stakes decision about that student’s future).
 Magazines, journals, news outlets, blogs, apps, almost everyone uses nonstandard linear graphs with their limited offering of information.
 In some cases, the nonstandard linear graphs mislead the viewer.

 You may experience one of two emotions, disbelief or shock.
 Disbelief that everyone still uses a graphical display unchanged since the 1800s.
-Or disbelief that nonstandard linear graphs frankly provide limited information and can greatly mislead the story told by the data due to nonstandardization.
+Or shock that nonstandard linear graphs frankly provide limited information and can greatly mislead the story told by the data due to nonstandardization.
 As a society of concerned citizens we can, and must, do better.
 We have too much at risk.
 Almost all time series decision fall under the limited purview of nonstandard linear graphs.

 What's the problem with nonstandard line graphs (NSLG)?

 Take a minute and think about how much you personally benefit from standards.
 Start with where you live.
-The house or building came to exist by construction workers applying standards that govern building materials, radon levels, ventilation and fire safety.
+The house or building came to exist by construction workers applying standards that govern building materials, radon levels, ventilation, and fire safety.
 Without those construction standards you could find yourself living in a very unsafe home.

 What about standards for energy?
 Lighting, fossil fuels, and electric power have undergone testing and precision measurement for quality and safety.
 If we didn’t have those standards, imagine the major problems we would have filling up our car with gasoline (sidenote: if you have a Tesla please take me for a ride - I love your fine electric vehicle!).
 Gasoline could contain elements that make it destructive for engine life and dangerous for you to breathe.